learn-academy-2020-alpha/week-2-assessment-JeremyLleva/interview-questions.md

 1. What does CRUD stand for?

-  Your answer:
+  Your answer: Create, read, update, destroy

-  Researched answer:
+  Researched answer: The four basic functions of persistent storage

 2. What are the 5 HTTP verbs?

-  Your answer:
+  Your answer: Patch, put, delete, get, update

-  Researched answer:
+  Researched answer: Post, Get, Put, Patch, and Delete

 3. When creating a basic (stateless) class component in React, what are the necessary elements needed to render "Hello World" on the page?

-  Your answer:
+  Your answer: We need to have import our react dependicies, class decleration, render method, and class export

-  Researched answer:
+  Researched answer: We will need a div component to store the string, import function, render method, and class decleration

 4. What is JSX?

-  Your answer:
+  Your answer: JSX is a syntaxx used in React that lets us use javascript within html

-  Researched answer:
+  Researched answer: A HTML like text that can co-exist with JS/React Code.

 5. What is the difference between React state and props?

-  Your answer:
+  Your answer: State are variable that pertain to the specific component, while props are values or elements that are passed down from a parent component to a child component

-  Researched answer:
+  Researched answer: State are variables that are managed by the component, while props are variables passed down to a component

 6. STRETCH: What is hoisting in JavaScript?

-  Your answer:
+  Your answer: IDK

-  Researched answer:
+  Researched answer: JS behavior where variables are all declared at the top